 Not Versatile

-Due to its bulky structure, it is almost impossible to paddle your inflatable through debris, narrow inlets, and fallen trees, restricting you to fish in open areas only.
-Furthermore, remember never to take your inflatable pontoon in the ocean as they are not designed to handle rough waters.
+Due to its bulky structure, paddling your inflatable through debris, narrow inlets, and fallen trees is almost impossible, restricting you from fishing in open areas only.

 Less Efficient

-Due to the pontoon’s chunky structure, you may find yourself paddling for a more extended period to reach your favorite fishing spot.
-Moreover, inflating a pontoon requires close monitoring as over or under inflation can build up pressure that strains the material.
+Moreover, inflating a pontoon requires close monitoring as over or under-inflation can build up pressure that strains the material.

 Characteristics of Fishing Kayaks